rasekh2/DVM/README.md

-# diamorse
+# DVM

-Digital image analysis using discrete Morse theory and persistent homology.
+This github is for an Illinois Geometry Lab Project (University of Illinois Urbana-Champaign) entitled "Discrete Morse Theory, Vector Fields, and Materials Science".
+It was created from a fork of a github developed at the Australian National University (ANU) containing code for digital image analysis using discrete Morse theory and persistent homology.
+(Please see the reference for the related paper.)

 ## Reference